Avalon Lewis: International racing

 The year 2010 saw her coming first in the Australasian Formula Extreme Championships 125gp stock class, and second overall in the Castrol Power 1 NZ Superbike championships 125gp, New Zealand Tourist Trophy title 125gp and the round 5 of the Castrol Power 1 NZ Superbike Championships 125gp.
 She also came first in the New Zealand Formula 5 Grand Prix.

-Having come second overall in the 2011 Castrol Power 1 NZ superbike championships 125gp she was able to compete with a wild car entry in the 2011 Australian motorcycle Grand Prix 125 class.
+Having come second overall in the 2011 Castrol Power 1 NZ superbike championships 125gp, Lewis was able to compete with a wild car entry in the 2011 Australian motorcycle Grand Prix 125 class.
 During qualifying her bike had engine issues which meant she did not start.
 She win the New Zealand Tourist Trophy Title 125gp and came ninth in the Asia Road Race cup at Sugo, Japan that year.

-She moved up to the NZ Formula 2 600cc competition in 2012.
+Lewis moved up to the NZ Formula 2 600cc competition in 2012.
 That same year she came second overall in the Italian Women's Championship on a Honda CBR600RR and spent the following two years racing in Italy, including racing in the 2012 and 2013 Honda Trophy races.
 Her placing in 2013 while racing for New Zealand-owned Wil Sport Management team included two third places, one in round 1 Mastercup 600 Stock at Mugello Italy and the other at round 4 Trofeo Amatori Pro K class 600cc Misano Italy.
 She had also been honoured in the 2012 New Zealand Motor Cycle Awards as the Outstanding Female Contribution to the sport.
 She came ninth in the 2013 New Zealand Supersport 600 championships.

-In 2014 she was part of the Moto3 Development Project riding a development bike and NZ Motorcycle Awards Female rider of the year.
+In 2014, Lewis was part of the Moto3 Development Project riding a development bike and NZ Motorcycle Awards Female rider of the year.
 She received the award again in 2016.
 Returning to New Zealand, she came 10th in the 2014 NZ 600 supersport championships.